sourcevault/remotemon/readme.md

 - `remotefold`  - folder in remote client where we want to execute our script.
 - `watch`       - local file(s) or folders(s) to watch for changes.
 - `ignore`      - files to **not** watch.
-- `locale`      - local script to run before copying files to remote client and executing our scripts.
+- `local`       - local script to run before copying files to remote client and executing our scripts.
 - `remote`      - command to execute in remote client.
-- `finale`      - command to execute after `remote` returns `exit 0`.
+- `final`       - command to execute after `remote` returns `exit 0`.
 - `ssh`         - custom `ssh` config options, default is `-tt -o LogLevel=QUIET`.
 - `verbose`     - hardcode verbose level of printing for command.
 - `description` - provide a brief description of what the command does.